Table of Contents

 - Mobile: The free app for Tableau Server/Tableau Online.
 Users access data insights from their smartphones.

 MetricFire matches Tableau for scope.
 MetricFire packs a punch when it comes to enterprise-level cloud-based intelligence and server/application monitoring, with stunning "Grafana" dashboards for deep data insights on servers, applications, IT networks, and other infrastructure.
 Unlike Tableau, MetricFire is completely open-source, so you can scale your monitoring metrics as you scale your business.

 Tableau Features: How Do They Compare to MetricFire?

 Tableau is best known for its drag-and-drop capabilities, allowing users to view data visuals and predict proactive monitoring trends easily.
 However, MetricFire is just as simple to use, with its intuitive UI.
-Depending on your set up, you can incorporate Hosted Prometheus or Graphite (which can process millions of data points per second) into your monitoring environment.
+Depending on your setup, you can incorporate Hosted Graphite (which can process millions of data points per second) into your monitoring environment.
 There's also remote storage (you can retain metrics indefinitely) and team access.

 It's easier than ever before to see data on Tableau.
 Users can access and create data visualizations on powerful dashboards that generate real-time monitoring insights.
 However, MetricFire's visualizations look just as good, with slick graphics that enhance monitoring data.

 On Tableau, users can connect to various live and in-memory data sources without the need for programming.
 These include PDF files, SQL Server, Dropbox, and more.
 Users can switch between live and in-memory sources, and receive notifications when a data connection fails.

 MetricFire is also big on integrations, with support for logging tools, AWS, and Heroku, among others.
 You can modify and automate everything with various APIs and set up alerts for actionable events via email, Slack, PagerDuty, and more.